cisco-open/ResponsibleAI/docs/RaiModule/Getting Started.rst

 ================

 - RAI is an easy-to-use framework for Responsible AI development.
-We can provide the prediction input in RAI, which handles all metric computation and performs live visualization on its dashboard.
+By providing models and their generations, RAI can handle all metric computation and perform live visualization on its dashboard.
-- To see the calculation of RAI, users can also opt for the console.
+- RAI can also be used entirely from the console, allowing users working through command line to take advantage of its tools.
-- Through RAI we can handle large variety of models like text, images, tabular data, etc.
+- RAI is built to handle a large variety of models and datatypes like text, images, tabular data, etc.
 - Based on the type of model, data, and task provided by the user, RAI automatically determines what metrics are relevant.
-- Through RAI Visualization help, we can get an idea of the models, and based on the visualization; we can analyze and optimize them.
+- Visualization tools built into RAI give users a strong sense of how their model performs and allows for in depth analysis and optimization.
 - RAI provides metrics that measure various aspects of AI systems, including performance, robustness, explainability, and fairness.
-Based on these parameters, we can get an idea of the model, and based on these, we can make changes to the model.
+- Emphasis was placed on making each metric simple to understand and visualize, allowing anyone to get a strong idea of their model's strengths and weaknesses and understand what needs to change.

 ===================